Bolzano Trentino Alto Adige, Italy Travel Guide

 Bolzano is generally very safe, with a low crime rate.
 Petty crime, mainly pickpocketing, can occur in crowded tourist areas, public transport, and markets.
 Remain vigilant, especially during peak season or large events.

-No specific vaccinations are required for entry to Italy.
+No specific vaccinations are required for entry on A trip to italy.
 Ensure your routine vaccinations are up-to-date (MMR, DPT).
 Hep A & B are often recommended for travelers.
 Consult your doctor or a travel clinic for personalized advice.

 Common health concerns include sunburn, dehydration (use High-SPF sunscreen and drink plenty of water), minor injuries (pack a Basic first aid kit), and insect bites (use insect repellent).